5. Vector indexing#

 • character strings (locates the elements with specific names).

-Consider the following example vectors:
+Consider example vectors:

 (x <- seq(10, 100, 10))